French colonization of Texas

-The French colonization of Texas began with the establishment of a fort in present-day southeastern Texas.
-Fort Saint Louis was established in 1685 near Arenosa Creek and Matagorda Bay by explorer Robert Cavelier de La Salle.
-He intended to found the colony at the mouth of the Mississippi River, but inaccurate maps and navigational errors caused his ships to anchor instead 400 mi to the west, off the coast of Texas.
+The French colonization of Texas started in 1685 when Robert Cavelier de La Salle intended to found the colony at the mouth of the Mississippi River, but inaccurate maps and navigational errors caused his ships to anchor instead 400 mi to the west, off the coast of Texas.
 The colony survived until 1688.
 The present-day town of Inez is near the fort's site.
 The colony faced numerous difficulties during its brief existence, including Native American raids, epidemics, and harsh conditions.
 From that base, La Salle led several expeditions to find the Mississippi River.
-These did not succeed, but La Salle did explore much of the Rio Grande and parts of east Texas.
+These did not succeed, but La Salle did explore much of the Rio Grande and parts of East Texas.

 During one of his absences in 1686, the colony's last ship was wrecked, leaving the colonists unable to obtain resources from the French colonies of the Caribbean.
-As conditions deteriorated, La Salle realized the colony could survive only with help from the French settlements in Illinois Country to the north, along the Mississippi and Illinois Rivers.
-His last expedition ended along the Brazos River in early 1687, when La Salle and five of his men were murdered during a mutiny.
-Although a handful of men reached Illinois Country, help never made it to the fort.
+As conditions deteriorated, La Salle realized the colony could survive only with help from the French settlements in Illinois Country to the north, along the Mississippi and Illinois rivers.
+La Salle's last expedition ended along the Brazos River in early 1687, when he and five of his men were murdered during a mutiny.
+Although a handful of men, led by Henri Joutel, reached Illinois Country, help never made it to the fort.
 Most of the remaining members of the colony were killed during a Karankawa raid in late 1688, though four children survived after being adopted as captives.
 Although the colony lasted only three years, it established France's claim to possession of the region that is now Texas.
 The United States later claimed, unsuccessfully, this region as part of the Louisiana Purchase because of the early French colony.

 Spain learned of La Salle's mission in 1686.
-Concerned that the French colony could threaten Spain's control over the Viceroyalty of New Spain and the unsettled southeastern region of North America, the Crown funded multiple expeditions to locate and eliminate the settlement.
+Concerned that the French colony could threaten Spain's control over the Viceroyalty of New Spain and the uncolonized southeastern region of North America, the Spanish monarchy funded multiple expeditions to locate and eliminate the settlement.
 The unsuccessful expeditions helped Spain to better understand the geography of the Gulf Coast region.
-When the Spanish finally discovered the remains of the French colony at the fort in 1689, they buried the cannons and burned the buildings.
+When the Spaniards finally discovered the remains of the French colony at the fort in 1689, they buried the cannons and burned the buildings.
 Years later, Spanish authorities built a presidio at the same location.
 When the presidio was abandoned, the site of the French settlement was lost to history.
 The fort was rediscovered by historians and excavated in 1996, and the area is now an archaeological site.
 In 1995, researchers located the ship La Belle in Matagorda Bay, with several sections of the hull remaining virtually intact.
 They constructed a cofferdam, the first to be used in North America to excavate the ship as if in dry conditions.